How to housebreak a Chihuahua (or any dog).

 All of these steps can be applied to paper or litter tray training.
 However, housebreaking a Chihuahua is NOT a step up from paper training.
 If you intend for your dog to always go outside, don’t even introduce paper or litter tray training.
 Paper and litter tray training is useful and may be necessary if you live in an apartment or for an older dog who is not capable of going outside.
 Elderly ones that find it hard to take their dogs outdoors may also prefer paper or litter tray training.

 If you strictly and consistently adhere to these six steps you will soon have a housebroken Chihuahua.
-Remember it is NOT cruel or hard-hearted to confine a dog to a crate.
+Remember it is NOT cruel or hard-hearted to confine a dog to a crate (for short periods only).
 I have crate trained my dogs this way and they are healthy, happy, well-adjusted and housebroken.
 They also go to their crate on their own often to just relax and sleep.

 Don’t want to miss the rest of this series?
 Subscribe to our blog